phillipgalbraith/feastPlanner/README.md

 ## Starting a Firebase Project
 firebase init
-configured to run from a "./build" using "npm run build"
+configured to run from a "./build" change the build script to "    "build": "CI=false && react-scripts build", " using "npm run build"

 # Getting Started with Create React App